-A large amount of information, some of it beyond the scope of this article, was gathered in the context of developing the Doppler global velocimetry technique for use in the ETW cryogenic wind tunnel.
-Although the data presented herein is only of preliminary nature with an actual measurement campaign to follow, the system's functionality nevertheless could be demonstrated.
+A large amount of information, some of it beyond the scope of this article, was gathered in the context of developing the two velocimetry techniques for use in cryogenic wind tunnels.
+Table 2 summarizes the respective advantages and disadvantages and allows a one-to-one comparison of the techniques.

-Given the experiences gained from a recent PIV measurement campaign at DNW-KKK it is possible to compare the respective advantages and disadvantages of the two velocimetry technique which is summarized in Table 2.
 When considering the complexity of the DGV technique it is certainly advisable to use the simpler PIV technique whenever possible.
 The strengths of DGV on the other hand are its rapid data acquisition, its remote imaging and illumination capabilities as well as its flexibility with regard to the imaging configuration.
-For this reason DGV applications have been limited to applications where the PIV technique fails or is difficult to implement .
+For this reason DGV applications have been limited to applications where the PIV technique fails or is difficult to implement (cf. Willert et al., 2002).
 Currently, we consider DGV to be the only feasible technique for obtaining flow field data from the high-speed ETW facility.
 The future will certainly bring the technological advances allowing even pulsed PIV lasers to be installed in the pressure plenum of ETW.
-However, issues such as particle image blurring due to temperature gradients (wall boundary layer), type of seeding (diameter < 1 $\mu$ m) or strong vibrations also have to be addressed before stereoscopic PIV can be qualified.
+However, issues such as particle image blurring due to temperature gradients (wall boundary layer), type of seeding (diameter < 1 μ m) or strong vibrations also have to be addressed before stereoscopic PIV can be qualified.